Rev. Thomas Micajah Edwards, age 80 of Copperas Cove, passed away at his home and went to be with his Lord and Savior, on Saturday, July 27, 2019.

 In lieu of flowers, memorials have been designated to Lake Victor Baptist Church, (Gideon Bibles), 3030 FM 2340, Lampasas, TX 76550, TX 78611 or Clear Creek Baptist Church, 3350 FM2657, Kempner, TX 76539.

-To send flowers to Rev. Thomas M. Edwards' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Thomas M. Edwards, please visit our floral store.